-Balentine's Law Dictionary with Pronunciations (2nd ed.
-1948) defines a tort as an "injury or wrong committed ... to the person or property of another."
+Ballentine's Law Dictionary with Pronunciations defines a tort as an "injury or wrong committed ... to the person or property of another."
+Tort, Ballentine's Law Dictionary (2d ed.
+1948).
 There are three basic types of torts - intentional torts, negligent torts and strict liability torts.

-Municipal liability is usually based on negligence, pursuant to Section 11-47-190, Code of Alabama 1975.
+Municipal liability is usually based on negligence, pursuant to Ala.
+Code 1975, § 11-47-190.
 Essentially, this code section establishes a negligence standard for municipalities.
 It states that a municipality can be held liable for the torts of its officers and employees which are due to "neglect, carelessness or unskillfulness."
 In its simplest terms, a negligent tort arises if the plaintiff can prove four elements: